pongasoft/emscripten-glfw/README.md

 You can enable/disable each window/canvas independently:

-- When 2 canvas are present, only the canvas that has focus can receive keyboard events.
+- When 2 (or more) canvases are present, the canvas that has focus can receive keyboard events.
+If no other element on the page has focus, then the last canvas that had the focus will receive these events.
 Clicking with the left mouse button on a canvas gives it focus.
 - When there is only 1 canvas, the implementation try to be smart about it and will route keyboard (and other relevant) events to the single canvas provided that nothing else has focus (the 'Change focus/Text' field is used to test